GUIDE

 Deep dive: Soft launch strategies.

-However, this is the stage that really sets successful marketers apart, as acquiring the right users is far more valuable than acquiring the most users.
+This is also the stage that can set successful campaigns apart, as acquiring the right users is far more valuable than acquiring the most users.
 To accomplish this, here are a few guidelines to follow:

-1. Leverage robust analytics regularly in order to stay agile.
+3. Leverage robust analytics regularly in order to stay agile.
+Select a mobile measurement partner (MMP) who will provide the analytics you need to continually tweak, optimize, and succeed.
+A good MMP like Adjust will help you cut down on manual constraints with the automation of tasks like audience segmentation and bid optimization on ads.
 Select a mobile measurement partner (MMP) who will provide the analytics you need to continually tweak, optimize, and succeed.
 A good MMP like Adjust will help you cut down on manual constraints with the automation of tasks like audience segmentation and bid optimization on ads.

 After all, you will be able to identify and narrow down high lifetime value (LTV) users with robust analytics.
 These insights will allow you to regularly redefine and adapt the audience that you are targeting.